Mosul victory in sight -- at a cost

 It was time-consuming, and for the forces on the ground, profoundly frustrating.
 In February 2015 I was on a hilltop position with Kurdish forces.
 Their commander was unhappy.
 "When we see a target, like an ISIS car, we call the coalition for an airstrike.
 With the Americans, the request has to go to a lawyer and all the senior commanders.
 By the time they make a decision, the target is gone."

 That's all changed, says Lt.
-Col. Browning.
+Gen. Browning.
 "All it requires is for me to be able to see it [a target] with my Iraqi partner, and we are able to communicate that, yes, emphatically, that is an enemy.
 Let's deliver a strike, and let's deliver it quick."

 Earlier this month the Iraqi Army Chief of Staff Othman Al-Ghanmi said he expected this final push to crush ISIS in Mosul to take just three weeks.
 It's possible, but in this war, the business of predictions is risky.
 Last summer then-defense minister Khalid Al-Obaidi told me with a confident smile that Mosul would be free by the end of 2016.